vmware-archive/pcfdev/README.md

-# MicroPCF
+# PCF Dev

-MicroPCF is a new distribution of Cloud Foundry designed to run on a developer’s laptop or workstation.
-MicroPCF gives application developers the full Cloud Foundry experience in a lightweight, easy to install package.
-MicroPCF is intended for application developers who wish to develop and debug their application locally on a full-featured Cloud Foundry.
-MicroPCF is also an excellent getting started environment for developers interested in learning and exploring Cloud Foundry.
+PCF Dev is a new distribution of Cloud Foundry designed to run on a developer’s laptop or workstation.
+PCF Dev gives application developers the full Cloud Foundry experience in a lightweight, easy to install package.
+PCF Dev is intended for application developers who wish to develop and debug their application locally on a full-featured Cloud Foundry.
+PCF Dev is also an excellent getting started environment for developers interested in learning and exploring Cloud Foundry.

 > More information about the project can be found on the [FAQ](FAQ.md#general-questions).